backdrop-contrib/ldap/README.md

 - Configuration that maps LDAP user entries to Organic Group membership (Implemented by LDAP Authorization - OG (Organic Groups) module).
 - LDAP Authorization modules do not require LDAP Authentication to be used.
-  LDAP Authorization modules will work other authentication modules including Backdrop authentication.
+  LDAP Authorization modules will work with other authentication modules including Backdrop authentication.
 However, there must be a relationship established between the Backdrop user and an LDAP entry; this relationship is usually the username or email.
 This relationship is implemented in the LDAP Server module.